On integral rigidity in Seiberg-Witten theory: Abstract

 \section{Abstract}

-We introduce a framework to prove integral rigidity results for the Seiberg-Witten invariants of a closed $4$-manifold $X$ containing a non-separating hypersurface $Y$ satisfying suitable (chain-level) Floer theoretic conditions.
-As a concrete application, we show that if $X$ has the homology of a four-torus, and it contains a non-separating three-torus, then the sum of all Seiberg-Witten invariants of $X$ is determined in purely cohomological terms.
+We introduce a framework to prove integral rigidity results for the Seiberg--Witten invariants of a closed $4$-manifold $X$ containing a non-separating hypersurface $Y$ satisfying suitable (chain-level) Floer theoretic conditions.
+As a concrete application, we show that if $X$ has the homology of a four-torus, and it contains a non-separating three-torus, then the sum of all Seiberg--Witten invariants of $X$ is determined in purely cohomological terms.

-Our results can be interpreted as $(3+1)$-dimensional versions of Donaldson's TQFT approach to the formula of Meng--Taubes, and build upon a subtle interplay between irreducible solutions to the Seiberg-Witten equations on $X$ and reducible ones on $Y$ and its complement.
-Along the way, we provide a concrete description of the associated graded map (for a suitable filtration) of the map on $\HMb_*$ induced by a negative cobordism between three-manifolds, which might be of independent interest.
+Our results can be interpreted as $(3+1)$-dimensional versions of Donaldson's TQFT approach to the formula of Meng--Taubes, and build upon a subtle interplay between irreducible solutions to the Seiberg--Witten equations on $X$ and reducible ones on $Y$ and its complement.
+Along the way, we provide a concrete description of the associated graded map (for a suitable filtration) of the map on $\HMb_*$ induced by a negative-definite cobordism between three-manifolds, which might be of independent interest.